 One of them, SCPPA, lobbies for the cities of Anaheim, Azusa, Banning, Burbank, Cerritos, Colton, Glendale, Los Angeles, Pasadena, Riverside, and Vernon.
 Their letter of opposition to the Solar Bill of Rights essentially smears rooftop solar, claiming falsely that your solar increases electricity costs on non-solar users.
 That’s bunk: in fact, your rooftop solar reduces your burden on the grid.
 For example, rooftop solar helped save the state $2.6 billion last year by reducing the need for expensive grid infrastructure projects.

 The opposition of the utility serving the Sacramento area, SMUD, is particularly two-faced.
 In March, SMUD proposed charging its solar customers $40-$60 more per month just for having solar.
 SMUD rescinded the fee after a massive public backlash.
-But that hasn't stopped SMUD from lobbying to kill the Solar Bill of Right's prohibition on these kinds of discriminatory fees.
+But that hasn’t stopped SMUD from lobbying to kill the Solar Bill of Rights.
 Presumably, SMUD wants to keep their power to charge these kinds of anti-solar fees, which suggests their intentions.

 The Solar Bill of Rights may be on the ropes, but it is by no means dead.
 It’s a popular proposal, and when lawmakers do their business in the light of day, its obvious these utilities lobbyists are outnumbered.